Investment programme at Russian Railway planned at 424.1 billion roubles in 2016.

 - the development of high-speed passenger traffic between St. Petersburg - Buslovskaya;

 - comprehensive reconstruction of the section between Trybnaya – V. Baskunchak – Aksaraiskaya;

 - the development of the stretch between Tobolsk - Surgut;

-    - the complete reconstruction of the stretch beween Karymskaya - Zabaikalsk

-    (electrification of the stretch between Borzya - Zabaikalsk, development of

-    Zabaikalsk station) and other stretches.
+- the complex reconstruction of the stretch beween Karymskaya - Zabaikalsk (electrification of the stretch between Borzya - Zabaikalsk, development of Zabaikalsk station) and other stretches;

-    In addition to traction vehicles, in 2013 the Company will spend 26.8 billion

-    roubles on renewing motorised train units.
-The purchase of suburban rolling

-    stock by Russian Railways as part of its investment programme is necessary in

-    order to maintain the fleet's technical condition at the level required to
+Besides traction rolling stock, 450 motor car units were also purchased in 2013.
+The purchase of suburban rolling stock by Russian Railways is part of its investment programme and is needed to maintain the fleet's technical condition at the level required to provide quality services for passengers on suburban routes.

-    ensure that passengers on suburban routes are provided with the appropriate

-    quality of service.

 - contributing funds to the share capital of the joint stock companies;